-- 1 Connect the keyboard cable and the backlight cable (optional) to their respective connectors on the computer. - 2 Align the keyboard and gently press until it snaps back into place. - 3 Install the: - a battery - b base cover - 4 Follow the procedure in After working inside your computer.
+- 1 Connect the keyboard and backlight cables to their respective connectors on the computer. - 2 Align the keyboard and gently press until it snaps back into place. - 3 Install the: - a battery - b base cover - 4 Follow the procedure in After working inside your computer.